 The training events are not limited to the Muslim community.
 All communities, irrespective of religious affiliation, are invited to complete the form below.

-With generous support from Islamic Relief USA, trainings are being offered for free and limited to only individuals and nonprofit/community organizations serving low-income and underserved communities.
 Front line workers, first responders, community leaders, school teachers, firefighters, law enforcement, and youth leaders in these communities are strongly encouraged to apply.

 MHFA Certificate of Completion